MorganASJ/MonoCheck/README.md

     $ python3 monocheck.py test_tree.tre -clade Insecta -outgroup outgroup.txt -email myemail@university.ac.uk

 Since there is no taxonomy file in the directory MonoCheck will search for the taxonomy records for each taxa in the tree and save the taxonomy file to the working directory.
 This can take a few seconds and up to a few minutes for larger trees.
+If a taxonomy file is already present in the directory MonoCheck will use the one already there.
+This means for larger trees you will only need to compute the taxonomy once.

 Output from this command: